-The Formal Curriculum: For learners with Moderate Learning Difficulties (MLD) working at P8/end of year 1 expectations or above in the National Curriculum.
+The Formal Curriculum: For learners with Moderate Learning Difficulties (MLD) working at end of year 1 expectations or above in the National Curriculum.

 Because of the personalised approached to the curriculum we are able to meet the needs of all our pupils.
-However some pupils receive additional funding e.g. Pupil Premium, Post 16 Bursary and the impact of any interventions funded through these is monitored to ensure that they support progress.
+All pupils across the school have Individual Education Plans (IEPs) with targets based on the outcomes in their Education, Health and Care Plans (EHCP).
+These are written and reviewed twice a year in consultation with parents and other professionals.
+Some pupils receive additional funding e.g. Pupil Premium, Post 16 Bursary and the impact of any interventions funded through these is monitored to ensure that they support progress.